RadicallyOpen/RadicallyOpen/about.markdown

 #### A new treatment

-RO DBT offers a fundamentally different way to treatment for patients with overcontrol.
+RO DBT offers a fundamentally different way to treat patients with overcontrol.
 The treatment starts by observing three core components of emotional well-being:

 1. *Openness* to feedback, even when this is challenging.